 - The medical log will be updated by the first aider on the same day or as soon as possible after an incident resulting in an injury - As much detail as possible should be supplied when reporting an accident through the medical log - A head injury report form will be given to the parent/carer should a head injury occur, all other incidents will be reported verbally to the parent/carer.
-A copy of the record in the medical log can be made available to the parent upon request. - Records held in the Medical Log will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+A copy of the record in the medical log can be made available to the parent upon request. - In Early Years, parents will receive a written report of any incidents where first aid is provided. - Records held in the Medical Log will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.